peerezjoao/peerezjoao/README.md

 ##

-- 💼 I’m currently working on develop RPA solutions using UI Path and other tecnologies such as: Python, JavaScript, Visual Basic .NET, SQL and HTML/CSS.
+- 💼 I’m currently working on develop RPA solutions using UI Path and other tecnologies such as: Python, JavaScript, Java, Visual Basic .NET, SQL and HTML/CSS.
 Help customers understand solutions developed.
 Engage customer and sales team into the process and solution.

 <br>

-- 📙 I’m currently learning about AWS and all ecosystem of data.
+- 📙 I’m currently learning about AWS and all ecosystem of back-end.

 ##